Top

 John Gibson was the son of Mr J P and Mrs R Gibson, later of 23, Theatre Street, Norwich, Norfolk.

-Gill, Albert K 11648
+Gill, Albert

-from Manchester, Lancashire
+From: Manchester, Lancashire

 Albert Gill was the husband of Beatrice Gill of 13, Chelford Street, High Street, Chorlton-on-Medlock, Manchester.

-Haines, Frederick Charles J 20808
+Haines, Frederick Charles

-from Caversham, Oxfordshire
+From: Caversham, Oxfordshire

 Frederick Haines was the son of Mr. C S and Mrs. Fanny M Haines of Chapel Lane, Binfield Heath, Henley on Thames, Oxfordshire.

-Hards, William Walter Jordan K 11357
+Hards, William Walter Jordan

-from Redhill, Surrey
+From: Redhill, Surrey

 William Hards was the son of Mrs M A King (formerly Hards) of 38, Garibaldi Road, Redhill, Surrey.